VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 For more information about the options for running the application, see [Appendix 1][appendix1].

-# Patterns and Concepts
+# Patterns and concepts

 During this stage of the journey, most of the key challenges addressed by the team related to how best to perform the migration from V1 to V2.
 This section describes some of those challenges.

-## Handling Changes to Events Definitions
+## Handling changes to events definitions

 When the team examined the requirements for the V2 release, it became clear that we would need to change some of the events used in the